6th Grade Elective Course Descriptions

 Students with little or no instrumental experience develop foundational instrumental technique, foundational music literacy, and aesthetic musical awareness through rehearsal, performance, and study of high-quality band literature.
 Instrumentalists work on the fundamentals of music notation, sound production, instrument care and maintenance, and personal and group rehearsal strategies.
 Public performances may serve as a culmination of specific instructional goals.
 Students may be required to attend and/or participate in rehearsals and performances outside the school day to support, extend, and assess learning in the classroom.
 This course may also require students to obtain a musical instrument (e.g., borrow, rent, purchase) from an outside source.
 (There is a $25 fee plus $20 uniform costs for this course.)

 Students with little or no choral experience develop beginning vocal technique and skills, critical and creative thinking skills, and an appreciation of music from around the world and through time.
 Public performances may serve as a culmination of specific instructional goals.
-Students may be required to attend and/or participate in rehearsals and performances outside the school day to support, extend, and assess learning in the classroom.
-There is a $15 fee plus uniform rental for this course.
+Students will be required to attend and/or participate in rehearsals and performances outside the school day to support, extend, and assess learning in the classroom.
+There is a $26 fee for this course.

 This course is for beginning, second, and third year male vocalists.
 Students with little or no choral experience develop beginning vocal technique and skills, critical and creative thinking skills, and an appreciation of music from around the world and through time.
 Returning students build on previous choral experience to expand vocal, technical, musical, and ensemble skills through rehearsal, performance, and study of high-quality choral literature.
 Singers focus on increasing knowledge of music theory, music literacy, and aesthetic response.
 Public performances may serve as a culmination of specific instructional goals.
-Students may be required to attend and/or participate in rehearsals and performances outside the school day to support, extend, and assess learning in the classroom.
-There is a $15 fee plus uniform rental cost for this course.
+Students will be required to attend and/or participate in rehearsals and performances outside the school day to support, extend, and assess learning in the classroom.
+There is a $26 fee for this course.

 Students develop dance technique and movement vocabulary in two or more dance forms.
 In the process, dancers demonstrate use of class and performance etiquette, analytical and problem-solving skills, and studio practices in a safe dance environment.
 Students may be required to attend and/or participate in rehearsals and performances outside the school day to support, extend, and assess learning in the classroom.
 The required dance performance uniform for this course consists of a black tank or cap-sleeved leotard, black tights, black jazz pants, and black ballet shoes.
 For those students who wish to purchase a uniform through SCMS, the $68 uniform fee covers the dance performance uniform and shoe fitting.